‘Viking Barbie’ Kayleigh Swenson Flaunts Underboob In Sexy New Selfies

-Viking Barbie seems to know exactly how to keep her five million Instagram followers tantalized with her sexy posts, and the model took to the platform today with a couple of revealing selfies.
+Kayleigh Swenson, aka Viking Barbie, seems to know exactly how to keep her 5 million Instagram followers tantalized with her sexy posts, and the model took to the platform today with a couple of revealing selfies.
 She lifted her shirt and sat on the ground with her knees parted, and her underboob was hard to miss.

-In the first picture, she held the phone with one hand and tugged at her shirt with her other hand.
+In the first picture, Barbie held the phone with one hand and tugged at her shirt with her other hand.
 She glanced at the mirror with a flirty expression on her face and appeared to be inside a home gym.

-Her top was a dark yellow tone with short sleeves, and she also rocked a pair of light booty shorts that were extremely tight.
+Barbie’s wore a dark yellow short-sleeved top, and she also rocked a pair of light booty shorts that were extremely tight.
 She also sported a pair of high Nike socks with the brand name in bright red.

-Viking wore her hair down in a side part and appeared to be wearing light pink eyeshadow, mascara, and glossy lipstick.
-She accessorized with multiple bracelets and her arm tattoos were prominent.
+Barbie wore her hair down in a side part and appeared to be wearing light pink eyeshadow, mascara, and glossy lipstick.
+She accessorized with multiple bracelets, and her arm tattoos were prominent.

 Behind her were multiple workout machines and weights, along with a large window with views of a yard.

-She also promoted her second account, @vikingbarbie.tv by tagging it in the post.
+She also promoted her second account, @vikingbarbie.tv, by tagging it in the post.

 The second snap was similar, except the model tilted her head to the other side and her hair obscured half of her face.
-Again, her chest was on full show and the eye-catching update has racked up over 57,800 likes in the past two hours.
+Again, her chest was on full show in that shot.

-Her adoring followers took to the comments section with a variety of messages.
+The eye-catching update has racked up over 57,800 likes in the past two hours.
+Barbie’s adoring followers took to the comments section with a variety of messages.

 “So cute,” gushed an admirer.